aryxmega/awwwry/_posts/2020-03-05-finding-anyone-these-days-its-easier-than-ever.md

 cta: "Let's find out"
 ---

-### Finding almost anyone is gettin' easier these days because of the internet.
+Finding almost anyone is gettin' easier these days because of the internet.
+{: .lead}

 All you need is a first and/or last name, city and state — whether it's where they currently live or have lived in the past.